dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The authors sincerely thank Eduardo Ingles-Sanchez for his contribution in the initial phase of this work.
 We also want to thank Marco Tiloca, Christian Amsüss, Gabriel Lopez-Millan, Renzo Navas, Paul Wouters, Rich Salz, Ines Robles and Christopher Inacio for their reviews.

-This work was supported partially by Project PID2023-148104OB-C43 (ONOFRE4-UMU) from MCIN/AEI; the Formacion del Profesorado Universitario predoctoral grant FPU24/03871, also from MCIN/AEI; and the European Union's NextGenerationEU, as part of the Recovery, Transformation, and Resilience Plan, supported by Spanish INCIBE (6G-SOC project).
+This work was supported partially by Project PID2023-148104OB-C43 (ONOFRE4-UMU) from MCIN/AEI; the Formacion del Profesorado Universitario predoctoral grant FPU24/03871, also from MCIN/AEI; and Project 101290342 (Agentic6G), funded by the European Commission under the EU Partnerships Horizon – Institutionalised Partnerships programme.

 This work was supported partially by Vinnova - the Swedish Agency for Innovation Systems - through the EUREKA CELTIC-NEXT project CYPRESS.